Serg09/lrthw_exercises/chapter_10/Readme.md

 Add these escape sequences to your ex10.rb file.

-> put additional 'escape sequences' into exercise.
+> Did testing with additional 'escape sequences'.